Click or drag to resize

 // set the forwarded subject

-if (!original.Subject.StartsWith ("FW:", StringComparison.OrdinalIgnoreCase))
+if (!original.Subject?.StartsWith ("FW:", StringComparison.OrdinalIgnoreCase))

-message.Subject = "FW: " + original.Subject;
+message.Subject = "FW: " + (original.Subject ?? string.Empty);

 else